The Best Late Night Restaurants In San FranciscoYes, there are actually spots to get a meal after 11pm. Here’s where to find them.

 Not all late-night spots in this guide rely heavily on a deep-fryer.
 Horsefeather focuses on lighter, shareable plates.
 The American-ish dishes at this cocktail bar in NoPa won’t make you fall asleep at the table, like the Moroccan spiced carrots and smoked tuna poke.
 If you’re after a cheeseburger and fries, they have that, too.
 Come with a date and admire the plant-filled space over wine or cocktails infused with hojicha.

-At Beretta, you can have a nice sit-down experience with wine, small plates, and desserts until midnight (on weekends only).
-The buzzy Italian restaurant in the Mission has plenty of thin-crust pizzas and a few solid pastas, and is always filled with a high percentage of couples on dates on any given night.
+At Beretta, you can have a nice sit-down experience with wine, small plates, and desserts until midnight on the weekends and 11pm every other day except Sunday—when they close at 10pm.
+The Italian restaurant in the Mission has plenty of thin-crust pizzas and a few solid pastas, and is filled with a high percentage of cargo pants-wearing couples on any given night.
 Join them whenever you’re struck with the after-dark urge to decimate a plate of burrata and truffle honey.

 Monk’s Kettle is a beer bar with an impressive beer list and one of the better burgers in town.
 Which is why you’ll find yourself here for first dates with someone who’s super passionate about homebrewing, group hangs in a booth, and times when you want to sit over a respectable fried chicken sandwich and debrief the night.
 On top of their onion jam-topped burger, this cozy spot also serves crowd-pleasers like pretzels and garlic parmesan fries.